Elvric/ClassNotes/Winter2018/Comp310.md

 * = 0 then recent prediction do not count
 * = 1 only the last cpu burst counts
 * If it is another value then each successive term has less weight than its predecessor.
 So predicition in the passed have less weight than recent prediction

+---
+# 27-02-2018
+## Round-Robin (RR)
+Periodically preempt a running job.
+CPU supspends the current job when time-slice (called quantum) expires.
+Job is rescheduled after all other ready job have been executed at least once. \
+Its efficiency depends on the quantum length of RR:
+* too long: becomes like first come first serve
+* too short: a lot of switching so the context switiching time becomes a significant porsion of the running time.

+## Priority-based
+Each process is assigned a priority.
+This does not reduce the running time.
+*  Priority + preemption allows process switch when a higher priority job arrives.
+    *  Issue arrise when a lot of high priority job arrives which can lead to starvation for low prioriy jobs.
+*  Priority and aging: increase the priority of a process as it stands in the ready queue to prevent starvation

+## Comparaison of Running Polocies
+We should know how to use them and their advantage vs their disadvantage.
+* FCFS
+    * Better for long processes
+    * Not suitable for interactive jobs (short burst like Word)
+    * Negligible processing overheads.
+* RR
+    * Not suitable for long batch jobs because of context switching overheads.
+    * Good for interactive jobs
+    * Medium processing overhead
+* SJF
+    * Long processes can starve
+    * Can have high processing overhead.

+## Multi-level feedback queue scheduler
+We have different level of schedulers that have different scheduling policies.
+In this case we will look at ones with interactive work stations.
+What matters the most in this case is the response time to the screen hence response time is the key.
+Therefore priority is suited for that.
+We use feedbacks to schedules

+### Feedback schedulers
+1. Has several queues where each queue represent a priority level.
+Jobs with highest priority goes to queue 1 and lowest to queue k.
+2. If a job arrives at higher priority queue we will preempt a job that is running form a lower priority.
+3. If a job does not run to completion we have 2 rules
+    1. Either no-preemption
+    2. Or preemption

+### Priority
+Interactive task have a higher priority than non-interactive.
+Interactive jobs will have short CPU burst follow by long I/O activity.
+Hence if a job goes to wait before its allotted time quantum then it is priorities.

+First on the arrival each job is in the highest priority queue.
+We run them for time T. If it is not done by that time then it is not that interactive hence we move it down to the next queue that has a quantum time of 2T.
+If quantum not completed then preemption then we move it to the back of the queue it came from.\
+The priority of a job reduces as time goes by.

+### Job escalation in priority
+Needs to happen if a job moves from bash job to interactive.
+We apply that rule so that if a job finishes before its time quantum it is moved to a higher queue. \
+We should not penalize long jobs for having a single long burst by the previous algorithm.
+After some time period S all the jobs are moved to queue 1.

+### MLF parameter
+* numbe of queues
+* The scheduling algorithm can be different per queue
+* The method determne to promote or demote a process to a queue
+* The method used to determine which queue the process enters when arriving for the first time.

+### LINUX variation (not on exam)
+* 3 priority level (priority based scheduler)
+    * Each process is assigned a priority number level 1 (1-98) level 2 (99-198) etc...
+* first queue Real-Time FIFO and not preemptable unless new ready real-time FIFO thread arrives
+* Second queue Real-time round robin (not really realt-ime)
+* Third queue Time sharing each process is given the same runtime everytime.
+* Higher priority level have higher quanta

+# Memory management
+Multiprogramming systems capable of storing more than one probram + data in memeory at the same time.
+Its fundamental taks is to ensure the safe execution of programs by providing sharing of memory and memory protexction.